Translate Dream Symbolism:

 What does it mean when your car is stolen in a dream?
 Think about it before reading my explanation.

 Your car is the vehicle that moves your life — forward, backward, in circles, whatever.
-Movement in a car symbolizes your drive and ambition.
+Movement in a car symbolizes your drive, direction, ambition and so forth.
 If your car is stolen, one possibility is it means that your ability to make progress in your life is compromised or threatened.

 For some people their car is a big part of their identity.
 A car can say a lot about the person driving it.
 Take the same person you see in a Ferrari and put them behind the wheel of a minivan.
 It’s an entirely different impression.
-So a stolen car in a dream can mean something about your identity has been taken, probably unfairly.
-You lost a piece of your identity or something else that’s important to you.
+So your car stolen in a dream can mean something about your identity being taken.
+You lost or fear losing a piece of your identity or something else that’s important to you.

 So what does it mean to dream your car is stolen?